Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/welcome-&-setup.md

 ---
 ## Installing an SFTP client ##

-This is optional but for those of you that are new to the command line this might be an easier way to move files between the HPC environment and your local machine.
-An SFTP client stands for secure file transfer protocol and will enable you to drag and drop files as you might in a finder window between your local machine and a remote location.
-I use FileZilla, which I believe works on Mac, Windows, and linux operating systems.
-You can download [FileZilla](https://filezilla-project.org/download.php?show_all=1) by following the link and selecting the version that is correct for your OS, then open the program to ensure that you have downloaded it successfully.
+This is optional, but for those of you that are new to the command line, an SFTP client might be an easier way to move files between the HPC environment and your local machine.
+SFTP stands for Secure File Transfer Protocol and will enable you to drag and drop files as you might in a finder window between your local machine and a remote location, rather than using the command line.

+Several free SFTP clients exist, such as [FileZilla](https://filezilla-project.org/download.php?show_all=1) [WinSCP](https://winscp.net/eng/index.phpby), and [Cyberduck](https://cyberduck.io/), among others.

 ---